-To measure the SPE, various tests have been used, such as the trait-adjectives paradigm (Craik & Tulving, 1975; Rogers et al., 1977), attentional blink paradigm(Shapiro et al., 1997), and the ownership task (Cunningham et al., 2008)(see a review on(Amodeo et al., 2021)).
-However, it is difficult to determine if self-related stimuli, like the participant's own name or face, are processed faster because they are associated with the self or because they are more familiar.
-The self-associative learning task (SALT) developed by Sui and colleagues provides an effective approach to studying self-related information in individual cognitive processing, avoiding the confound of familiarity(Sui et al., 2012).
-In the SALT, participants first associate geometrical shapes (e.g., triangle, square, and circle) with labels (e.g., "You," "friend," and "stranger").
-In the second stage, participants decide if the shape-label pairings match.
-Typically, a significant SPE is found with faster response times, better accuracy, and higher sensitivity scores for self-shapes compared to friend and stranger shapes (Schäfer & Frings, 2019; Sel et al., 2019; Sui et al., 2016).
-The drift-diffusion model was also used to demonstrate the perceptual matching of immediately acquired self-relatedness, showing faster evidence accumulation (drift rate) and a bias at the start of information accumulation (starting point, z) (Golubickis et al., 2017; Macrae et al., 2017; Yankouskaya et al., 2020).
-These effects have been robustly replicated in multiple studies.
+SPE has been tested by various tasks, such as the trait-adjectives paradigm (Craik & Tulving, 1975; Rogers et al., 1977), attentional blink paradigm(Shapiro et al., 1997), and the ownership task (Cunningham et al., 2008, see a review Amodeo et al., 2021).
+One persisting challenge is to isolating the effect of self-relatedness from familiarity, given that self-related stimuli, such as own name, own faces, are also more familiar than other-related stimuli.
+To address the issue, Sui and colleagues (2012) developed the self-associative learning task (SALT).
+In this task, participants first associate geometrical shapes (e.g., triangle, square, and circle) with labels of persons (e.g., "You," "friend," and "stranger") and then finish a perceptual matching task in which participants decide if the shape-label pairs presented on the screen match the learned association or not.
+Typically, shapes associated with the self is performed better, with faster response times, better accuracy, and/or higher sensitivity scores as compared to friend and stranger shapes (Schäfer & Frings, 2019; Sel et al., 2019; Sui et al., 2016).
+The drift-diffusion model was also used to decomposite the reaction times and accuracy data and revealed faster evidence accumulation (drift rate, v) and a bias at the start of information accumulation (starting point, z) (Golubickis et al., 2017; Macrae et al., 2017; Yankouskaya et al., 2020).

 The use of the self-associative learning paradigm has increased greatly in recent years, due to its convenience in studying powerful top-down processing and avoiding the confounding influence of stimuli familiarity.
 Psychologists in the fields of clinical health and mental illness have utilized the paradigm to understand atypical self-processing in populations such as those with autism or depression (Gillespie‐Smith et al., 2018; Nijhof & Bird, 2019; Sui & Humphreys, 2017).
 It has also been used to examine group processes and cultural differences(Jiang et al., 2019). and even adapted for use with children to study the development of self-advantage(Maire et al., 2020).

 Despite the widespread use of the SALT, there has been a lack of detailed examination and reporting of the psychometric properties of its outcomes.
 This is crucial, especially if the self-associative learning paradigm is to be used in clinical settings, such as diagnosing depression(Liu et al., 2022).
 For accurate assessment of human perceptual abilities, cognitive tests must have high reliability, meaning consistency in their measurements(Parsons et al., 2019).
 However, there are multiple ways to quantify the self-prioritization effect in a task as simple as the SALT, and it is currently unclear (1) whether these indices consistently capture the self-prioritization effect over time, and if so, (2) which index is most suitable for repeated measurements.